|

 Outline

-preparation (to link with knowledge obtained in other disciplines and a systematic
+preparation (to link with knowledge obtained in other disciplines and a

-concept) |
+teaching this concept) |

 b) |